NimaPoshtiban/TypeScript-Projects-FirstProject/README.md

 # TypeScript-Projects-FirstProject
-My first type scrtipt project for learning basis of TS
+My first type script project for learning basis of TS
 ## What is it?
 It shows two marker at google map
 {